Zanzibar: Before 1498

-From the 9th century, Swahili merchants on Zanzibar operated as brokers for long-distance traders from both the hinterland and Indian Ocean world.
+From the 9th century, Swahili merchants on Zanzibar operated as brokers for long-distance traders from both the hinterland and the Indian Ocean world.
 Persian, Indian, and Arab traders frequented Zanzibar to acquire East African goods like gold, ivory, and ambergris and then shipped them overseas to Asia.
 Similarly, caravan traders from the African Great Lakes and Zambezian Region came to the coast to trade for imported goods, especially Indian cloth.
-Before the Portuguese arrival, the southern towns of Unguja Ukuu and Kizimkazi and the northern town of Tumbatu were the dominant centers of exchange.
-Zanzibar was just one of the many autonomous city-states that dotted the East African littoral.
+Before the Portuguese arrival, the southern towns of Unguja Ukuu and Kizimkazi and the northern town of Tumbatu were the dominant centres of exchange.
+Zanzibar was just one of the many autonomous city-states that dotted the East African coast.
 These towns grew in wealth as the Swahili people served as intermediaries and facilitators to merchants and traders.
 This interaction between Central African and Indian Ocean cultures contributed in part to the evolution of the Swahili culture, which developed an Arabic-script literary tradition.
 Although a Bantu language, the Swahili language as a consequence today includes some borrowed elements, particularly loanwords from Arabic, though this was mostly a 19th-century phenomenon with the growth of Omani hegemony.
 Many foreign traders from Africa and Asia married into wealthy patrician families on Zanzibar.
-Particularly Asian men, who "wintered" on the coast for up to six months because of the prevailing monsoon wind patterns, married East African women.
-Since most Asian traders were Muslim, their children inherited their paternal ethnic identity, though East African matrilineal traditions remained key.
+Asian men in particular, who resided on the coast for up to six months because of the prevailing monsoon wind patterns, married East African women.
+Since almost all the Asian traders were Muslims, their children inherited their paternal ethnic identity, though East African matrilineal traditions remained key.

 Portuguese colonization

 Vasco da Gama's visit in 1498 marked the beginning of European influence.
-In 1503 or 1504, Zanzibar became part of the Portuguese Empire when Captain Ruy Lourenço Ravasco Marques landed and demanded and received tribute from the sultan, in exchange for peace.
+In 1503 or 1504, Zanzibar became part of the Portuguese Empire when Captain Rui Lourenço Ravasco Marques came ashore and received tribute from the sultan in exchange for peace.
 Zanzibar remained a possession of Portugal for almost two centuries.
-It initially became part of the Portuguese province of Arabia and Ethiopia and was administered by a governor general.
+It initially became part of the Portuguese province of Arabia and Ethiopia and was administered by a governor-general.
 Around 1571, Zanzibar became part of the western division of the Portuguese empire and was administered from Mozambique.
 It appears, however, that the Portuguese did not closely administer Zanzibar.
 The first English ship to visit Unguja, the Edward Bonaventure in 1591, found that there was no Portuguese fort or garrison.
-The extent of their occupation was a trade depot where produce was purchased and collected for shipment to Mozambique.
+The extent of their occupation was a trade depot where produce was bought and collected for shipment to Mozambique.
 "In other respects, the affairs of the island were managed by the local 'king', the predecessor of the Mwinyi Mkuu of Dunga."
 This hands-off approach ended when Portugal established a fort on Pemba Island around 1635 in response to the Sultan of Mombasa's slaughter of Portuguese residents several years earlier.
 Portugal had long considered Pemba to be a troublesome launching point for rebellions in Mombasa against Portuguese rule.

 The precise origins of the sultans of Unguja are uncertain.
 However, their capital at Unguja Ukuu is believed to have been an extensive town.
 Possibly constructed by locals, it was composed mainly of perishable materials.